scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 format(true)
 ```

-Define an instance of `Printable` that prints
+Now define an instance of `Printable` for
-the value from this case class:
+the following `Box` case class.
+You'll need to write this as an `implicit def`:

 ```tut:book:silent
 final case class Box[A](value: A)